 JIT is seen as a more cost efficient method of maintaining stock levels.
 Its purpose is to minimise the amount of goods you hold at any one time without compromising the production volumes.
 And this has numerous advantages such as less space needed, with a faster turnaround of stock; we don't need as much warehouse or storage space to store goods.
 Less stock levels also means lesser investment.

 Many other companies also have been using similar concepts although with different names.
 Motorola used the concept of short-cycle-manufacturing (SCM), IBM used the concepts of continuous-flow manufacturing (CFM) and demand-flow manufacturing (DFM).
+PMP course online will help you get the best of JIT manufacturing.

-In recent times, JIT has been replaced with the newer concepts of Lean-Manufacturing which also has come from Toyota.
+In recent times, JIT has been replaced with the newer concepts of Lean-Manufacturing which also come from Toyota.
 Although it started from Toyota, but today it is much more widely adopted across companies worldwide.
-Some of the leading companies where they use JIT is Dell, HP, McDonalds to name a few.
+Some of the leading companies where that use JIT is Dell, HP, McDonalds to name a few.

 JIT is closely associated with other concepts such as TQM, Kanban and Continuous Process Improvement etc. JIT aims at producing the exact quantities of items for the exact demand by maintaining just the exact amount of inventory both on the raw material side as well as on the finished good side.